Hand Arm Vibration Syndrome Compensation Claims

 There’s several other Industrial Disease Claims we can help you with on legal advice and legal representation, in addition to Hand-Arm Vibration Syndrome.

 For most of these diseases, your employer must reduce the risk of you developing these conditions at work.
-However, reach out to us if they
+However, you should reach out to us if they

 - Fail to take appropriate action, and;